Awaken Herbal Wisdom

 Join our waiting list to hear when dates are announced and applications open for our 2027 cohorts.

-• private WhatsApp group for our cohort to discuss, share and ask questions
+• A private WhatsApp group for our cohort to discuss, share and ask questions, as well as an invitation to join wider community groups with shared interests

 • A few surprises along the way